Disturbing evidence of deplorable healthcare delivery in Sierra Leone

 The response of the international community to the emergency posed by the crisis, especially from Britain, China, USA, Canada, and Cuba, boosted by the World Bank and IMF, had mobilised hundreds of millions of dollars for the government of Sierra Leone.

-Prior to the Ebola virus entering Sierra Leone, thousands of people were dying every month from simple, treatable health conditions, which because of poor diagnosis, inadequate resources, and inappropriate treatment, transformed into complex and life threatening diseases.
+Prior to the Ebola virus entering Sierra Leone, thousands of people were dying every month from simple, treatable health conditions, which because of poor diagnosis, inadequate resources, and inappropriate treatment, degenerated into complex and life threatening diseases.

 Compounded by acute shortage of clean, safe drinking water, poor sanitation and lack of access to electricity, most hospitals in the capital Freetown had themselves become death traps.
 But that was pre-Ebola.

-But ten months after the declaration of the end of the Ebola epidemic in Sierra Leone, and despite spending hundreds of millions of dollars to transform and build the resilience of the country’s healthcare service, today a report published by the Campaign for Human Rights and Development International (CHRDI) contains disturbing evidence of very poor standards of care in the capital Freetown.
+Ten months after the declaration of the end of the Ebola epidemic in Sierra Leone, and despite spending hundreds of millions of dollars to transform and build the resilience of the country’s healthcare service, today a report published by the Campaign for Human Rights and Development International (CHRDI) contains disturbing evidence of very poor standards of care in the capital Freetown.

 Sierra Leone is now fast sleep-walking into its pre-Ebola era.
 Why?
 These are the disturbing findings of the CHRDI investigation into conditions in hospitals and community healthcare centres across the capital Freetown: